""

 By its very nature, the field of data science is one that teaches novel and cutting-edge ways to engage in the “continual sifting and winnowing by which alone the truth can be found.”

-Students are eligible to declare the certificate at any point in their studies.
-They should declare it as early as possible to plan the required coursework.
+Students are eligible to declare the certificate at any point in their studies, however they should declare it as early as possible to plan the required coursework.
 See the departmental website for information about how to declare.

 The certificate requires a minimum of 16 credits.